MaryEDeignan/Final_Project/README.md

 ### 3. **Exiting the Interface**
 When you close the application, it will automatically save your liked and disliked recipes to the corresponding .csv files.
 If you want to manually save the data at any time, you can click the exit button, and the data will be exported to the specified CSV files.
 Currently, the data is overwritten every time you open the app and use it again.

+## Other files

+### `data_prep.ipynb`
+This file shows how we made all of our feature modifications.
+Some modifications are quite specific, so this process has not yet been automated.
+This jupyter notebook serves as a record of feature modifications.

+### `report.ipynb`
+This file is an initial exploration of some of our data, and avenues for measures of similarity.